Dzari/se_project_react/README.md

-Project 15: What to Wear React Project - Front End
+What to Wear React Project - Front End
 In this project, I implemented a full-stack application that connects a React frontend to an Express backend.

 Frontend